retogerber/brainstorm-cytometry/README.md

 ## **Comparison between the two techniques**

 FC is cheaper and faster, but needs compensation for fluorescence overlap.
+Sorting possible, sample cells are kept living.
 MC is able to detect more parameters per cell than FC, but requires more sample preparation.
+Sample cells get destroyed.
+MC is much slower than FC.

 ## **Online resources**
 ### Flow cytometry